 — The plants are

-harvest”) or grown in my garden that lies at the entrance of a
+harvest” or grown in my garden that is at the entrance of a

 forest.
-I use the whole fresh plants or roots for the tincture,
+I use the whole fresh plants, roots and berries for the tincture,

 elixir, infused vinegar and oxymeI.
 For the oil, it will depend on